 Lawyers, judges, politicians, academics and philosophers often appeal to notions of ‘justice’ in public debate and civic discourse.
-But what justice means is often loosely understood or accepted uncritically.
+But what the term ‘justice’ actually means is often loosely defined and uncritically understood.

-Oxford defines justice as ‘just behaviour or treatment’ and ‘the quality of being fair and reasonable’.
-Cambridge defines justice as ‘the condition of being morally correct or fair’ while Collins defines it as ‘being reasonable, fair, or right’, and Merriam-Webster’s definition is ‘the quality of being just, impartial, or fair’.
+Oxford defines justice in terms of ‘just behaviour or treatment’ and ‘the quality of being fair and reasonable’.
+Cambridge defines justice as ‘the condition of being morally correct or fair’, while Collins defines it as ‘being reasonable, fair, or right’ and Merriam-Webster’s definition is ‘the quality of being just, impartial, or fair’.

 Justice is often defined as fairness.
 Putting aside the apparent circularity of this understanding of justice (fairness is often defined with reference to justice), it’s clear that this conception places particular emphasis on the notion of impartial and unbiased treatment.
 If this is so, the limitation of justice as fairness conceptions becomes apparent.

 In particular, the fairness conception is apt to be understood as demanding equal treatment of all people – a gateway to a conception of justice as equality.
 But this is vulnerable to critique from many directions.
 First, the critique of equal treatment from an outcomes orientation (eg court fees being equal may lead justice to be disproportionately inaccessible for lower socio-economic groups).
 Second, the critique from a rights-based conception that equality of treatment necessarily involves limiting individual rights (eg restrictions on parties’ ability to bring and amend proceedings in the interests of fair treatment of other parties).